×

 If you require a duplicate Building Regulations Compliance Certificate, you can obtain this by contacting the Gas Safe Register online or calling 0800 408 5500 and choosing option 1.

-There is a charge of £8.10, including VAT, for duplicate certificates.
-The gas safety certificate cost can vary depending on several factors, including:
+Duplicate certificates cost £8.10 including VAT.
+The gas safety certificate costs can vary depending on several factors, including:

 • How many appliances you have on your property.